FriquetLuca/lazy-toolbox/README.md

     The server dependances are `fastify`, `ws` and `node`.
 - Portable

-    The portable part don't need any dependances since it's gonna be either used by the client or the server.
+    It doesn't need any dependances, it can be used on either a webpage or a server.
 ## [Updates](#updates)

 All updates are availables on their respective parts.